- Minimum 90 credits

 Identify a Faculty Mentor and Supervisors for Degree Programs

-The College of Veterinary Medicine includes four departments from which to identify potential thesis mentors and supervisory committee members for non-thesis programs.
+The College of Veterinary Medicine includes five departments from which to identify potential thesis mentors and supervisory committee members for non-thesis programs.
 You must identify a faculty mentor PRIOR to admission for a thesis option.
 You must identify a supervisory committee of 3 to 5 graduate faculty by the end of the first semester of study for all degree options, including non-thesis.

 Review the websites for each department, including biographical information and research interests of faculty members: